seadonggyun4/truthound/docs/PROFILER.md

 # Auto-Profiling & Rule Generation (Phase 7)

-This document describes Truthound's Auto-Profiling system, which automatically analyzes datasets and generates validation rules without manual configuration.
+This document describes Truthound's Auto-Profiling system, a streaming profiler with schema versioning and distributed processing capabilities.
+The system automatically analyzes datasets and generates validation rules without manual configuration.

 ## Table of Contents